philipp-eger-dev/Spectrum/README.md

 New language packages have to be installed manually: The downloaded archive has to be unzipped with 7-Zip.
 In the unzipped directory is a file with the ending .traineddata.
 This file contains the language data.

 Now the .traineddata-file must be moved in the "tessdata"-directory of the Tesseract-Engine.
 This directory can usually be found at "C:\Program Files\Tesseract OCR\tessdata".

-Installation of Tesseract UI
+<strong>Installation of Spectrum</strong>

-Tesseract UI can be installed easily with a simple .msi-installer.
+Spectrum can be installed easily with a simple .msi-installer.
 It can be downloaded here: